smxi/inxi/README.txt

 widely for forum and IRC support, which is I believe it's most common function.

-If you are piping output to paste or post (or writing to file), inxi now automatically turns off color codes, so the old suggestion to use -c 0 to turn off colors is no longer required.
+If you are piping output to paste or post (or writing to file), inxi now automatically turns off color codes, so the inxi 2.3.xx and older suggestion to use -c 0 to turn off colors is no longer required.

 inxi strives to be as accurate as possible, but some things, like memory/ram data, depend on radically unreliable system self reporting based on OEM filling